Common Health Problems in Basset Hounds

 See files for Dogs

-It's not that Basset Hounds aren't capable of expending a lot of energy.
-They are a French dog breed which was originally employed for hunting, so they are capable of chasing and tracking when they want to.
-It's just that most families with a Basset Hound know that they are their own dog.
-This is represented by their look which gives off an air of extreme aloofness, but this is not entirely the case.
-Basset Hounds are renowned for their stubbornness, but they can also fare well under training and they very friendly and playful dogs.
+Basset Hounds are a French dog breed which was originally employed for hunting, so they are capable of chasing and tracking when they want to.
+Families with a Basset Hound know they are their own dog.
+This is represented by their look which gives off an air of extreme aloofness, but looks can be deceiving.
+Although Basset Hounds are renowned for their stubbornness, they can also fare well under training and are generally very friendly and playful dogs.
 Really, they're just pretty chill when it boils down to it.

 Thrombopathies or thrombocytopathies comprise various inherited or acquired disorders affecting blood platelets and damaging their functionality.
 Platelets are blood cells that fulfill the function of activation, adhesion and aggregation, directly affecting the blood's ability to coagulate and heal.
 Diseases like thrombocytopathies interfere with these functions and prevent platelets from clumping and adhering.
 As a result, the body's ability to heal is impaired and becomes more prone to bleeding and hemorrhaging.